dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/detected-quads-result.md

 ### getRotationTransformMatrix

-The rotation transformation matrix of the original image relative to the rotated image.
+Returns the rotation transformation matrix of the original image relative to the rotated image.
+Please see [Matrix](https://developer.android.com/reference/android/opengl/Matrix){:target="_blank"} for more info.

 ```java
 Matrix getRotationTransformMatrix();